codem/DisplayAnything/readme.md

 The base level class is called UploadAnything which provides the upload functionality.

+## New Features ##
++ Allows for watermarking of images (see Watermarking below)
++ Better file name handling
++ Various performance enhancements and UI updates

 ## Features ##
 + Handles file uploads via XHR or standard uploads.
++ Import ImageGallery album items to a DisplayAnything gallery!
 + Security: uses a configurable mimetype map, not file extensions, to determine an uploaded file type
 + Integration: uses PHP system settings for upload file size
 + Multiple file uploading in supported browsers (Note: Internet Explorer < 9 does not support multiple file uploads)